Jtdawgzone/FeedReader-JA-Udacity-FrontEnd/README.md

 ## Post Mortem

 This project was pretty straightfoward other than the final two async tests that required Promises.
-I've dealt with async before in C#, but I really appreciate how Promises and IIFE's make you think about what the async code is doing in a functional way with IIFE's etc. I understand browsers are adding async/await support which hide Promise code underneath, but much like I chose to learn prototypal inheritance before the ES6 class-based looking way, I see the benefit of learning the older callback-way and ES6 Promises.
+I've dealt with async before in C#, but I really appreciate how Promises and IIFE's make you think about what the async code is doing in a functional way.
+I understand browsers are adding async/await support which hide Promise code underneath, but much like I chose to learn prototypal inheritance before the ES6 class-based looking way, I see the benefit of learning the older callback-way and ES6 Promises.

 ### Jacob Anderson